JMSLab/Template/docs/production.md

 ### Goals

-  *  Every quantitative/factual claim made in the paper is either [autofilled](https://github.com/gslab-econ/ra-manual/wiki/Autofilling-Values) or is supported by (i) a citation, (ii) an entry in a table, (iii) a figure, or (iv) a result shown in a supporting pdf document within the drafts directory (e.g., text.pdf).
-Log files external to the drafts do not qualify as supporting documents.
+  *  Every quantitative/factual claim made in the paper is either autofilled or is supported by a citation or cross-reference within the paper.
+      * Log files or other files external to the paper do not qualify.
       * If a fact is supported by a citation, it is not necessary to check the paper or book we are citing to verify that it contains the fact.

-  *  All tables/figures in text.pdf (or its analogues) are referenced at least once in the paper or online appendix.
-(If a table reports many numbers or a figure has many panels, it is sufficient that at least one number or one panel is referenced somewhere in the paper or online appendix.)

   *  All content (tables/figures/discussion) in the online appendix or main appendix is referenced at least once in the paper.